How to Write a Fight Scene

 - “I collapsed to the ground, shaking and crying, as my enemy towered over my weak form”

 These descriptions show rather than tell — they paint a vivid picture of each scene without resorting to overwrought adjectives and adverbs.
+Purple prose is not recommended!
 Remember: a fight scene is all about action, so make sure you’re using strong, active verbs to depict it.